padajar/padajar.github.io/_posts/2021-10-11-econ-nobel-prize.md

 Much research that happens in economics is very different from what you might see in AP Micro or AP Macro.
 Economists study the economy very broadly: [central banking and interest rates and stock markets](https://news.mit.edu/2020/helping-consumers-crisis-0625), yes, but also [kidney exchange “markets” without money](https://news.mit.edu/2019/optimizing-kidney-donation-1105), [creating environmental policy with respect to climate change](https://news.mit.edu/2021/clare-balboni-environmental-economics-0223), [health insurance](https://news.mit.edu/2013/the-health-insurance-markets-of-the-very-near-future-0102), and so much more.

-Many economists do work that relates to causal relationships.⁠[03](https://mitadmissions.org/blogs/entry/joshua-angrist-shares-the-nobel-prize/#annotation-3) In essence, what we’d like to understand the chains of cause-and-effect in the economy.
+Many economists do work that relates to causal relationships.⁠[03](https://mitadmissions.org/blogs/entry/joshua-angrist-shares-the-nobel-prize/#annotation-3) In essence, what we’d like to understand is the chains of cause-and-effect in the economy.
 Many questions are of the form of “What is the impact of X policy on Y?” where X and Y can be, quite literally, anything:

 - the effect of unemployment insurance on the amount of time unemployed
 - the effect of free pre-school on schooling and wages later in life